beling/book-pl/src/ch08-03-hash-maps.md

 #### Updating a Value Based on the Old Value

 Another common use case for hash maps is to look up a key’s value and then update it based on the old value.
-For instance, Listing 8-26 shows code that counts how many times each word appears in some text.
+For instance, listing 8-26 shows code that counts how many times each word appears in some text.
 We use a hash map with the words as keys and increment the value to keep track of how many times we’ve seen that word.
 If it’s the first time we’ve seen a word, we’ll first insert